ArthurChiao/arthurchiao.github.io/_posts/2020-08-09-conntrack-design-and-implementation.md

 #define NF_DROP   0  // the packet has been dropped this packet in handler
 #define NF_ACCEPT 1  // the packet is no dropped, continue following processing
-#define NF_STOLEN 2  // the packet has been consumed by the handler, no further processing is needed
+#define NF_STOLEN 2  // silently holds the packet until something happends, no further processing is needed
+                     // usually used to collect fragmented packets (for later assembling)
 #define NF_QUEUE  3  // the packet should be pushed into queue
 #define NF_REPEAT 4  // current handler should be called again against the packet
 ```